What’s in it? Quick Summary

 Let’s get started!

-Common assets may include a product that you purchased, a business you own, or any passive income source that puts money in your wallet.
+Common assets may include a product you purchased, a business you own, or any passive income source that puts money in your wallet.

 Liability is something that makes your pocket lighter.
 It reduces your bank balance and hardly gives you any return.

-Common liabilities may include your house tax, electricity bill, food bill, water bill, a subscription you purchased, a debt you’ve to pay, and many more.
+Primary liabilities may include your house tax, electricity bill, food bill, water bill, a subscription you purchased, a debt you’ve to pay, and many more.

-And that’s why you need to understand cash-flow.
+And that’s why you need to understand cash flow.

-2. Become curious about how money works
+2. Become curious about how money works.

 I don’t want anybody else to make the same mistake I did.